AI Workshop: learn to build apps with AI →

-Since fetch() returns a promise, we can use the catch method of the promise to intercept any error occurring during the execution of the request, and the processing done in the then callbacks:
+Since fetch() returns a promise, we can use the catch method of the promise to catch any error that occurs during the request or in the then callbacks:

 fetch('./file.json')